 Best Christmas Singers of All Time

-Christmas music is unique in that for many fans it takes over their music listening time – in the car, home or office – for a few weeks.
+Christmas music is unique in that, for many fans, it takes over their music-listening time – in the car, at home, or office – for a few weeks.
 No other holiday music or occasion is quite like that.

 With hot cocoa and a smorgasbord of Christmas cookies, we set about trying to identify the individuals who sang the best when it came to Christmas songs.
 The rankings are based on the body of work and not one individual song (which ruled out many one-hit Christmas song wonders).

-There were lively arguments, cases pled with vigor, and at times some sharp disagreements, but ultimately the following list was agreed on.
+There were lively arguments, cases pled with vigor, and sometimes some sharp disagreements, but ultimately the following list was agreed on.

 See if you agree or disagree as we countdown the list from #30 to #1.